 Twenty-six years of marriage to a man I was deeply incompatible with gave me three beautiful children, now grown.
-I promise I won’t post any inspirational quotes about that.
+They may occasionally rear their much-loved heads here.

-Divorced going on three years, I’ve been on a staggering number of horrifying first dates.
-Last year, in a fit of romantic frenzy, I sold all my stuff, quit my job, and moved halfway around the world to marry a friend in Scotland.
+Divorced going on three years, in a fit of romantic frenzy last year I sold all my stuff, quit my job, and moved halfway around the world with the intention of marrying a friend in Scotland.
 It should have been happily ever after.

 SPOILER: it wasn’t.

 I came back to the States and started over, all over again.
 I got my job back, rented a townhouse, rebuilt a life.
 BUT… In September of this year, almost exactly a year after leaving the first time, I agreed to return to Scotland and give the relationship a second try.

 What will happen?
 Your guess is as good as mine.

 While this is primarily a bookish and literary blog, I’ll be swerving into lifestyle territory to talk about this second chance in Scotland, revealing more than is prudent or proper about how things go in my life with The Scot.
 Travel, eats, experiences… The whole haggis.